jamesmills/laravel-timezone/CONTRIBUTING.md

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](https://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

+- **[Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)** - Make sure to add our [Git Hooks](githooks/README.md), this will ensure your commit it will be always compliant to our requirements.

 **Happy coding**!